CTEC3905-2022/module-handbook/readme.md

 The [main default mobile browsers](http://gs.statcounter.com/browser-market-share/mobile/worldwide) are fine for previewing work, too.

-### Other software
+#### Programmers text editor

-For your own laptop or personal computer, you just need a good programming text editor and GIT.
-Any of the below are free, and good:
+For your own laptop or personal computer, you will need a good programming text editor.
+These are free, and good:

 - [Atom](https://atom.io/) (recommended for module learning material)
 - [VSCode](https://code.visualstudio.com/)
 - [Brackets](http://brackets.io/)

+#### Version control

+We will use GIT for version control and code sharing.
 GIT can be used via a command line and/or via text editor integration.
 All the above editors have integrated GIT management, either natively or via a plugin.
 You will need to [download GIT](https://git-scm.com/downloads) and install it in either case.